-Every year we bring more than 10,000 artists together with attentive audiences, and a lot goes on behind the scenes to make that happen.
+Every year we bring thousands of artists together with attentive audiences, and a lot goes on behind the scenes to make that happen.
 Here are a few things to know about how we operate around the world.

-In cities where shows are free to attend, artist payments work differently.
-Organizers ‘pass the hat’ to collect money for event expenses and artists, and Sofar doesn’t take a cut.
-In some cases, there may be an option for artists to choose a high-quality video of the performance as an alternative.
+For Curator shows that are pay-what-you-want, artist payments work differently.
+The show organizers collect money at the event and pay artists after deducting event expenses.
+In some cases, there may be an option for artists to choose a high-quality video of the performance as an alternative to payment.

 Here’s an example of what goes into putting on a show and filling the room with fans at a Sofar-operated event.

 Sofar’s share of the show revenue goes toward centralized costs that keep Sofar running and helps us continue to support artists and connect them with new fans.
 An additional small booking fee helps Sofar cover payment processing, the cost of platform technology, website maintenance and customer service.